by Larry Miller

 Jack daughter Tracie, who still lives in California, says her father was cremated.
 Some of his ashes were spread over his son Todd’s grave at Forest Lawn in the San Fernando Valley of California.

 (Editor's Note: My sincere thanks to: Tracie Ireland (Jack Thayer's daughter), John Miller, Con Marshall, and Terry Sandstrom for their assistance in helping me gather information and photographs for this story.
+In 2013 Jack Thayer entered the Minnesota Broadcasters Hall of Fame.
 Visit our "Thayer Photo Gallery" to see additional images related to this story.